abhineet123/MTF/ReadMe.md

 	    - version 3.2.10 or newer is needed
     * [OpenCV](http://opencv.org/) should be installed.
 		- **OpenCV 2.4.x is recommended since possible compatibility issues with OpenCV 3.x may prevent successful compilation** (see [Compile/Runtime Notes](#compileruntime-notes) section below)
-		- the [nonfree](http://docs.opencv.org/2.4/modules/nonfree/doc/nonfree.html) module should be [installed too](http://stackoverflow.com/a/31097788) if the feature tracker is enabled during compilation
+		- the [nonfree](http://docs.opencv.org/2.4/modules/nonfree/doc/nonfree.html) / [contrib](https://github.com/opencv/opencv_contrib) module should be [installed too](http://stackoverflow.com/a/31097788) if the corresponding feature detectors and descriptors (SIFT and SURF) are to be available in the feature tracker
     * [Boost](http://www.boost.org/) should be installed
     * [FLANN](http://www.cs.ubc.ca/research/flann/) should be installed for the NN search method
 	    - Compilation from source of version **1.8.4**  available on the [website](http://www.cs.ubc.ca/research/flann/#download) is recommended as the version in the Ubuntu (and git) repo might give linker errors ([Issue #3](https://github.com/abhineet123/MTF/issues/3)).